Demographics of Sweden: Statistics

 Estimated birth rate (blue) and death rate (red) in Sweden for the period of 1735 to 2000.
 The graph indicates strong population growth for the period of 1800 to 1970, and a beginning population decline from the 1980s.

 The birth and death rates in Sweden 1950–2008.

 Demographic statistics according to the CIA World Factbook, unless otherwise indicated.

-(Note: Crude migration change (per 1,000) is a trend analysis, an extrapolation based average population change (current year minus previous) minus natural change of the current year (see table vital statistics).
-As average population is an estimate of the population in the middle of the year and not end of the year.)

 Population change

 Population density in the counties of Sweden.